panda-suite/pandacash-cli/README.md

 });
 ```

-The `pandacash-cli` blockchain can be reached through JSON-RPC on `http://localhost:48332` and through a REST API on `http://localhost:3000/`.
-Most importantly, it can be used inside BITBOX applications, by defining a new `local` bitbox environment:
+The `pandacash-cli` blockchain can be reached through JSON-RPC on `http://localhost:48332`.

 ## Under the hood
 PandaCash consists of the following components: